 - Increase Density of Student Housing North of Regent Street.
 The Land Use and Housing goals and recommendation generally promote increasing the density of student housing north of Regent Street to take advantage of proximity to UW and to promote student housing closer to campus.
 No density limits are specified in this plan.
 Specific Land Use goals include "Meet anticipated residential demand while being sensitive to current single-family neighborhoods in the surrounding area."
 Supporting this goal are recommendations to "Increase density of student housing to the north of Regent Street in order to take advantage of the area's convenient location relative to University Buildings;" and "Provide transition areas between the high-density, tall development north of Regent Street and predominantly single-family neighborhoods south of Regent Street." - Land Use.
 The subject site is within the identified UW Campus Boundary which is recommended to include a mix of residential, commercial and University support services in this area.
 Specifically, the subject property is recommended for Academic/Research uses and Planning Division staff believes that student-oriented residential development is consistent with this mix.
-There is no requirement that such uses be owned or developed by the University.
+There is no requirement that such uses be owned or developed by the University. - Height.

-Height.
 The Plan recommends its tallest heights in this part of the planning area, noting that the University currently occupies most of this area and that any future redevelopment or infill opportunities should be tall enough to blend with UW facilities.
 For the subject site, the Plan recommends a maximum height of 12 stories and 172 feet.
 The proposed building is 12 stories and 130.6 feet in height, thus consistent with the maximum height recommendation.

 However, the project remains inconsistent with several detailed setback and stepback recommendations in the plan.
-In total, approximately 27,500 of the roughly 51,000 square feet of above-ground proposed building space square feet or roughly 53 percent of the building, is located within the recommended setback and stepback areas.
+In total, approximately 27,500 of the roughly 51,000 square feet of proposed above-ground building floor area or roughly 53 percent of the building, is located within the recommended setback and stepback areas.
+Please See Attachment 1 at the end of this report for a graphic comparing this proposal to these recommendations.